 JL) What's next for you?
 Any concerts or new programs upcoming?

 LA) I am constantly working on something new.
 At the moment I am drawn to Schumann, Liszt and Prokofiev.
 I am also very excited about a film series project that we are contemplating with Byron Janis.
 I don’t want to give away too much, but I think it will be very honest, personal and captivating.
 This summer's highlights will also include Palermo Classica Festival in Italy where I will perform Rachmaninoff concerto No. 2 as well as a performances in California with the San Diego Symphony and Maestro Jahja Ling.
 More interviews HERE.
+(Lola reposted the photo below, taken long before Trump imagined the White House.
+No idea what she thinks today.

 An interesting audiobook on the subject of the romantic era of music (including performance illustrations), is DISCOVER: MUSIC OF THE ROMANTIC ERA by David McCleery, narrated by Jeremy Siepmann.
 It's a broad history starting with Beethoven's 3rd Symphony, and moving through Liszt and Chopin, giving listeners a feel of how classical composers worked and lived, and most of all how music evolved into showing more emotion.